 Today we will examine three other drug-free treatments for depression: light therapy, St. John’s Wort and acupuncture.
 In the final article, we will look at lifestyle-based treatments such as nutrition, adequate sleep and rest, stress management, pleasure and bibliotherapy (prayer or spiritual practice).

 Researchers at the National Institute for Mental Health are credited for the idea that perhaps more people are apt to become depressed during dark, dreary winter days than on bright, crisp spring days because they are not getting enough light.
-Since then, people around the world have begun to use “light therapy” to overcome Seasonal Affective Disorder.
-However, light therapy is also being used to successfully treat major depression at any time of the year.

 Beginning the day sitting in front of a fluorescent light box that typically emits about 10,000 lux units of light has helped many people who might otherwise struggle with depression throughout the day.
 Bright light has been shown by numerous studies to act as a specific antidepressant in depressed patients.
 In a recent meta-analysis of published studies on light therapy and depression which appeared in the April 2005 issue of the American Journal of Psychiatry, the authors found that bright light treatment for nonseasonal depression is efficacious, with effect sizes equivalent to those in most antidepressant studies.

 Once again, as was the case with both exercise and psychotherapy, the combining light therapy with antidepressants was no more effective than light therapy alone.

 In contrast to exercise and psychotherapy, bright light therapy does occasionally have some side effects, including headache, eye strain, nausea and agitation.
 But these are very mild when compared against the side effect profile of antidepressants.